 In 1956, a group of scientists gathered at Dartmouth University in Hanover, New Hampshire, to work on a summer research project.
 This project was related to the new field of what were then called automatic computers, but what we now know as “artificial intelligence.”

 Artificial intelligence seems like a new thing, but it’s actually been around longer than many think.
-This is what we’ll be examining in the first episode of “MachineKind,” a new podcast from Government Executive in collaboration with Nvidia, Dell and GAI, dedicated to exploring the art of the possible in artificial intelligence.
+This is what we’ll be examining in the first episode of “MachineKind,” a new podcast from Government Executive in collaboration with NVIDIA, Dell Technologies and GAI, Inc. dedicated to exploring the art of the possible in artificial intelligence.
 In this episode, host Constance Sayers, president of the Government Executive Media Group, speaks with Jay Lambke, the president of GAI whose technology career dates back to late 1980s, and Dr. Alexander Kott, chief scientist at the Army Research Lab, to discuss the evolution of AI research and where things stand with the technology today, especially in the public sector.

 Check out what they have to say by listening to the full episode below.
 Or download and subscribe on Apple Podcasts, Spotify, SoundCloud or Google Play to take Machinekind with you on your favorite device.
-Download the transcript here.

 This content was produced by Government Executive Media Group’s Studio 2G and made possible by our sponsor(s).
 The editorial staff of GovExec was not involved in its preparation.